-Leukocyte Test: This test is not affected by erythrocytes in concentrations up to 10,000/μL or by bacteria common in urine.
+Leukocvte Test: This test is not affected by ervthrocvtes in concentrations up to 10.000/uL or by bacteria common in urine.
 Specimens should not be collected in containers that have been cleaned with strong oxidizing agents.
 Do not use preservatives.
 The drugs cephalexin and gentamicin have been found to interfere with this test.
 In addition nitrofurantoin colors the urine and this effect interferes with visual interpretation of the test strip.
-High levels of albumin (≥ 500 mg/dL) in the urine and urinary glucose excretion in excess of 1 g/dL may interfere with the test results.
-Studies show that formaldehyde (stabilizer) and medication with imipenem, meropenem and clavulanic acid may cause false-positive reactions.20
+High levels of albumin (\geq 500 mg/dL) in the urine and urinary alucose excretion in excess of 1 a/dL may interfere with the test results.
+Studies show that formaldehyde (stabilizer) and medication with imipenem, meropenem and clavulanic acid may cause false-positive reactions.17 polyvinylpyrrolidone (blood substitutes) are administered, and when residues of disinfectants containing guaternary ammonium groups or chlorohexidine are present in the urine container.